COMPASS-DOE/ec1_surfacewaterDOM_paper/README.md

 This repository is associated with a manuscript by Roebuck et al. to be submitted for review.

-This manuscript utilizes data collected as a part of the EXCHANGE campaign 1 to understand changes is dissolved organic matter composition across the mid-Atlantic and Great Lakes.
+This manuscript utilizes data collected as a part of the EXCHANGE campaign 1 to understand changes is surface water dissolved organic matter composition across the mid-Atlantic and Great Lakes coastal terrestrial to aquatic interfaces.

 All codes to reprodude figures and statistics for this manuscript can be found in EXCHANGE_Manuscript_Analyses.Rmd